emcrisostomo/latency-simulation/blog-post.md

 Variance is not evil. **But it is not free.**

----

 ## Retries: Variance Multipliers in Disguise, and Where They Happen Matters

 Retries feel safe.
 Mathematically, they are **gasoline**.
-When engineers talk about "retries", they often lump together **two very different mechanisms** that affect queueing in different ways.
+But "retries” is really two different mechanisms with different queueing effects.

 ### Caller-side retries (new arrivals)

 When a client times out and sends another request, the system observes a **new arrival**.

-From the queue’s perspective, this means:
+From the queue's perspective:

 - The arrival rate $\lambda$ increases.
-- Arrivals become burstier
+- Arrivals become burstier.
 - Arrival-time variance $c_a^2$ grows.

-Even if each client’s retry logic is deterministic, retries often **synchronize at the system level**: many callers observe the same slowdown and retry **at the same time**.
-This correlation is what makes retry storms so destructive.
+Even if each client's retry logic is deterministic, retries often **synchronize at the system level**: many callers observe the same slowdown and retry at the same time.
+That correlation is what makes retry storms so destructive.

-This is why exponential backoff and jitter are **not** "nice to have".
-They are mechanisms to **break correlation** and keep arrival variability bounded.
+This is why exponential backoff and jitter are not "nice to have.”
+They break correlation and keep arrival variability bounded.

 ### In-service retries (longer service times)

 When a service retries work *inside* the request handling path, no new arrival is created, but the **service time increases**.

-From the queue’s perspective, this means:
+From the queue's perspective:

 - The mean service time $E[S]$ grows.
 - The service-time variance $c_s^2$ widens.